zeerakmo/Level4IndividualProject/timelog.md

 ## 13 Dec 2020

 * *6 hour*
-  * Cleaned up the separate algortihm notebooks
+  * Cleaned up the separate algorithm notebooks
   * Updated the repository with the new annotation files for the 300 width photos

 ## 14 Dec 2020

 * *6 hour*
-  * Created a separate resized annoatations file so I could remove some of the uneccesary complexity from the evaluation file itself
+  * Created a separate resized annotations file so I could remove some of the unnecessary complexity from the evaluation file itself
-  * Created an excel spreadsheet containing all my figures from my evulation notebook
+  * Created an excel spreadsheet containing all my figures from my evaluation notebook
   * Created a corresponding file with descriptions of what the figures showed

 ## 15 Dec 2020